-By 1 July 2019, all eligible Tasmanians, 0 to age 64, will become NDIS participants.
+- By 1 July 2019, all eligible Tasmanians, aged 0 to 64, will become NDIS participants.

-Tasmania has 3 NDIS offices.
-They are open from 9am to 5pm, Monday to Friday - with our Hobart office closing at 4.30pm.
+Tasmania has 3 NDIS offices which are open from 9am to 5pm, Monday to Friday - with our Hobart office closing at 4.30pm.

-- 111 Macquarie Street, Hobart – view in Google Maps (external link)
+- 30 – 38 Barrack Street, Hobart (sharing with DHS) - View in Google Maps (external link)

-- 6 to 8 George Street, Launceston – view in Google Maps (external link)
+- 6 - 8 George Street, Launceston – view in Google Maps (external link)

 - 11-13 Stewart Street Devonport – view in Google Maps (external link)

-For NDIS Partners in the Community offices delivering LAC and/or ECEI services as well as Agency offices in other states visit the locations page.
+For NDIS Partners in the Community offices delivering LAC and ECEI services, as well as our other NDIA offices in other states, visit the locations page.